gnosisguild/zodiac/README.md

 The Zodiac open standard consists of Avatars, Modules, Modifiers, and Guards architecture:

-**1. Avatars** are programmable Ethereum accounts, like the [Gnosis Safe](https://gnosis-safe.io).
+**1. Avatars** are programmable Ethereum accounts, like [Safe](https://safe.global/).
 Avatars are the address that holds balances, owns systems, executes transaction, is referenced externally, and ultimately represents your DAO.
 Avatars must expose an interface like `IAvatar.sol`.

 **2. Modules** are contracts enabled by an Avatar that implement some decision making logic.
 They should import `Module.sol`.